davidhilpert/eurlex_case_law_directory/README.md

 # eurlex_case_law_directory

 Python code to create mapping between case-law directory classification before and after the Treaty of Lisbon (in effect since 2010).
-The code takes the pre-Lisbon classification scheme and assigns post-Lisbon categories, where applicable.
+The code takes the pre-Lisbon classification scheme (level 1 and 2) and assigns post-Lisbon categories, where applicable.

 Code can be plugged into your data project.